 -Groom smarter.
 Watch your water consumption in baths and don’t keep the faucet running while you’re sudsing up your pup.
 Also consider using a more eco-friendly shampoo with fewer chemicals.

-–Plan an eco-friendly afterlife plan for your pets. dogids offers a biodegradable pet urn, or you could even consider something like Peaceful Pets Aquamation, a new environmentally sensitive pet afterlife service that uses alkaline hydrolysis to accelerate the process of natural decomposition.
+- Plan an eco-friendly afterlife plan for your pets.
+Consider something like Peaceful Pets Aquamation, a new environmentally sensitive pet afterlife service that uses alkaline hydrolysis to accelerate the process of natural decomposition.
 This offers an alternative to cremation, a process that releases fumes into the atmosphere and takes considerable energy.

 Do you have any more tips for living a “green” life with pets?